Petrus Oud Bruin

-The Petrus line of beers was created by the Bavik Brewery in the mid-1980′s to celebrate their 100 year anniversary in 1984.
-To this day, Bavik is a family owned brewery and because of their success, one of the largest independent breweries in Belgium.
+The Petrus line of beers was created by the De Brabandere Brouwerij (Formerly Bavik Brewery) in the mid-1980’s to celebrate their 100 year anniversary in 1984.
+To this day, De Brabandere is a family owned brewery and because of their success, one of the largest independent breweries in Belgium.
 This line includes the Oud Bruin, a Wood-Aged Pale Ale, Tripel, a Winter Ale, and a Belgian Speciale.
-Brouwerij Bavik also brews Bavik, a pilsner, and Wittekerke, a Belgian wit.
-The Bavik link above leads to their Belgian website which is available in Flemish or French.
-Their US importer, Global Beers, has a solid translation of their materials at globalbeer.com.
+De Brabandere also brews Bavik, a pilsner, and Wittekerke, a Belgian wit.
+Their US importer, Global Beers, has a solid translation of their materials at their website.

 Like Flemish Reds, Flemish Oud Bruins are a blend of old wood-aged beer and young beer, which is added to help balance the sourness and flavor.
 While the beer styles are similar, they aren’t the same.
 The Reds have a much more intense brettanomyces character and are a bit lighter in color.
 The bruins are darker with more caramel like flavors and lack the barnyard character that is typical of brett.